 Chip had witnesses that he was not at the Vons Shopping center during the murder.
 Doris Haughton and her sister, Janice Sadler shared an apartment with Romaine Fitzgerald and stated that he had not left the apartment on the evening of September 28, 1969.

 Despite his witnesses, he was convicted of first-degree murder and was sentenced to death in 1970.
 Later, the death sentence was commuted to life.
 Chip was also tried for the attempted murder of the CHP officer.
 During the trial, the officer admitted that he had orders to shoot members of the Black Panther Party.
 Despite this admission, the judge in the case ordered the jury to ignore the statement.
 Chip was subsequently found guilty and was sentenced to life for his involvement in the shootout.

 Chip and his supporters, believe the murder of Barge Miller was pinned on him because of his membership in the Black Panther Party and because of his previous altercations with the police.
 Despite the conviction, he has maintained his innocence in the death of Barge Miller.

 Chip has a good chance of release because of changes in California parole law.
 Currently, people over the age of 65 who have served 25 years or more are prioritized for release.
 The seriousness of the original offense is no longer enough to deny parole – “some evidence” of current dangerousness is required.
 And Chip’s age at the time of his arrest – just 19 – is a factor to be considered at his hearing.
-Chip has also suffered from a stroke, and has had no incident reports since 2008 (when he was attacked by 2 young men and responded in self-defense).
-Chip's next parole hearing is in 2016.
+Chip has also suffered from a stroke, and has had few incident reports.